 However, a bankruptcy case can, however, eliminate other debts that are competing for your dollars and provide a measure of peace during a Chapter 13 plan.
 Further, in a Chapter 13 bankruptcy, some courts permit the debtor to separately classify a student loan.

 This can mean that a greater percentage of disposable income goes to the student loan than non-secured debt.
-It’s something we’ve routinely arranged: to set it up so you pay the student loans directly so that the credit cards can get more money and more of their debt paid.
+It’s something we’ve routinely arranged.
+I set it up so you pay the student loans directly.
+The credit cards can get more money and more of their debt paid.

 But if you do a Chapter 13 bankruptcy, it can get you a five-year deferment of having to pay them directly.
-This gets them off your back, and gives you some breathing room to so that you can afford to pay them directly when the Chapter 13 is over.
+This gets them off your back.
+Also it gives you some breathing room.
+This way, you can afford to pay them directly when the Chapter 13 is over.

-And better yet: the student loans will get paid through the Chapter 13 bankruptcy case, so you should end up having less debt than you started with.
+And better yet: the student loans will get paid through the Chapter 13 bankruptcy case.
+You should end up having less debt than you started with.

 Bottom line about Student Loans Bankruptcy Cases

-If you do a bankruptcy for student loans, your student loans probably aren’t going away.
-Let’s just say you don’t want to be so bad off that you can get rid of your student debt, because you have far greater problems.
+If you do a bankruptcy, chances are your student loans probably aren’t going away.
+Let’s just say you don’t want to be so bad off that you can get rid of your student debt.
+Usually, under current law, if you qualify, you have far greater problems.

 Now, I’ve helped discharge student loans and bankruptcy Chapter 7 more than once.
 I’ve done it.
 It’s possible you may benefit from a student loans bankruptcy, but that’s not the expectation.

 When you contact us, that’s going to be the first thing we say: it’s probably not going anywhere.
-But if you do a bankruptcy and get rid of the other debt, at least you’ll better be able to afford the student loans after.
+You can do a bankruptcy and get rid of the other debt.
+At the very least, you’ll better be able to afford the student loans after.